 The first summer I came out as a vegan, I struggled quite a bit.
 I wouldn’t plan what I was going to eat ahead of time, and which stores and restaurants had items that would be veg-friendly.
 As a result, I’d eat tortilla chips and hummus for breakfast (not particularly unhealthy, but still…), french fries for dinner at whatever restaurant my friends / family were going to, and sometimes I just straight up starved because I didn’t have anything to eat, didn’t know what I would get if I went to the store, and was too lazy to figure it out.

-6 years later, things are much different for a few reasons:
+Several years later, things are much different for the following reasons:

 - I’m a better cook